stutrek/imageSelector/README.md

 ```

-Downsize.images looks for this array in the `data-cuts` attribute of an image.
+The imageSelector looks for this array in the `data-cuts` attribute of an image.

 ```html
 <img data-cuts="[...the above array...]" data-aspect-ratio="16:9" data-src-attribute="data-src" />